darrenjw/scala-course/ScalaIDE.md

 ```
 to analyse the project and create eclipse project files for it.
 Then start the ScalaIDE.
 If it asks about a workspace, make sure you select something *different to* the sbt project directory.
 Then import the project using the *Import Wizard* (under the File menu) to import *Existing Projects into Workspace*.
 You may need to repeat this process if you make significant changes to the `build.sbt` file.

-Once you are up-and-running, the Eclipse provides fairly sophisticated IDE functionality.
+Once you are up-and-running, Eclipse provides fairly sophisticated IDE functionality.
 Some commonly used commands include:

 * Shift-Ctrl-F - Reformat source file
 * Shift-Ctrl-W - Close all windows (from package explorer)